The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Where to Sleep in Pisac

-Pisac is truly an adorable hamlet which is best explored in the early morning and afternoon, when all the day trippers from Cusco return to the Imperial City.
+Pisac is truly an adorable hamlet that is best explored in the early morning and afternoon when all the day trippers from Cusco return to the Imperial City.
 The city is quiet in the evenings with the soft flow of the Urubamba River in the backdrop.
+Pisac is one of the most popular day trips from Cusco.

-On the backroad to the Pisac Archaeological Park are a ton of awesome places to stay.
-The first small neighborhood farther past the popular Royal Inca Hotel is nicknamed “Gringoville” and there are a wide range of guesthouses to stay in.
+On the back road to the Pisac Archaeological Park are a ton of awesome places to stay.
+The first small neighborhood farther past the popular Royal Inca Hotel is nicknamed βGringovilleβ and there boasts a wide range of guesthouses to stay in.
 For a great local guesthouse with tons of green space, stay at Casa Camacho Hostel.

 Calca